 Going the Distance

-Four years ago, swimmer Haley Anderson made waves when she captured the silver medal in the 10,000-meter open water race at the London Olympics.
+In 2012, swimmer Haley Anderson made waves when she captured the silver medal in the 10-kilometer open water race at the London Olympics.
 Now this tough Granite Bay competitor hopes she’s as good as gold in Rio this summer.